A general quantum circuit framework for Extended Wigner's Friend Scenarios: logically and causally consistent reasoning without absolute measurement events: Relation to previous works: a more unified picture

-{\bf First category of previous works:} The first category of arguments include those which fundamentally reject one of the assumptions $Q$, $U$, $C$, $D$ or $S$ that go into the FR no-go theorem \cite{Frauchiger2018, Nurgalieva2018}.
-We discuss these different cases in detail below, while relating them to different interpretations of quantum mechanics and demonstrating how these arguments play out within our framework.
+Here we consider previous arguments which fundamentally reject one of the assumptions $\textup{Q}$, $\textup{U}$, $\textup{C}$, $\textup{D}$, or $\textup{S}$ in the FR no-go theorem \cite{Frauchiger2018, Nurgalieva2018}.
+We discuss these cases in detail below, relating them to different interpretations of quantum mechanics and demonstrating how these arguments play out within our framework.

-\emph{Rejecting $Q$ or $U$: } Rejections of the ``universal validity of quantum theory'' correspond to rejections of $Q$ and/or $U$.
-These are rejected on the account that physical measurements cannot be regarded as unitary evolutions, but must be associated with decoherence.
-Within our framework, this argument would correspond to choosing the setting $x_i=1$ for all measurements.
-Hidden variable and collapse-based interpretations of quantum theory would suggest this point of view.
-We note that certain hidden variable interpretations such as Bohmian mechanics \cite{Bohm1952} may require a modification of the augmented circuit to include additional systems beyond those specified in the original LWFS.
-This is because such interpretations involve additional hidden information carriers (such as the pilot wave) that do not feature in the physical protocol carried out by the agents, which are nevertheless required to calculate the predictions.